Signed in as:

 filler@godaddy.com

-As a member a busy clinic Jon has experience working with musculoskeletal practitioners and has trained clients following operations, shoulder and knee surgery (ACL, PCL, MCL), partial & full knee replacements and hip replacements; not as a substitute for physical therapy but to help bridge the gap between medical treatment and full recovery.
+As a member of a busy clinic, Jon has experience working with musculoskeletal practitioners and has trained clients following operations, including shoulder and knee surgeries (ACL, PCL, MCL), partial and full knee replacements, and hip replacements.
+His approach is not as a substitute for physical therapy but rather as a way to bridge the gap between medical treatment and full recovery through personalized fitness programs and online personal training, enhancing the effectiveness of his personal training services.